 Waste and recycling service changes - 2019 to 2023 strategy

 We are still putting too much recyclable waste into our black non-recyclable bins.
-Over 50% of what goes into a typical black bin could be recycled if sorted correctly.
+Over half of what goes into a typical black bin could be recycled if sorted correctly.

 Find out more information about the new strategy:

-- increasing the number of materials that can be recycled
+We are increasing the number of materials that can be recycled and providing more opportunities for reuse.
+Find out more about the recycling centre changes.

 - 6th April 2019 - New seasonal garden waste recycling points start